Mostly about an "Investigator 563" (18 foot) trailer-sailer,

 Florence Bay, Magnetic Island, Google Earth.

 Departed at 2pm and motored back to Ross River at 5.5 knots.
-(Had to cut across shipping channel , then reset course for river)
+(Had to cut across the shipping channel when clear, then reset course for Ross river)

-There was a "mega-wake" port "SURVEY" vessel steaming up and down the Ross river outer channel at maximum wake producing hull speed.
-Getting Teria de-rigged was broken up into 5 minute segments, ready to hang on when the *-you port workers rolled Teria violently each time they did a run past.
+There was a vessel steaming up and down the Ross River outer channel producing a huge wake.
+Getting Teria de-rigged was broken up into 5 minute segments, ready to hang on when the 25 foot workboat ("Survey") rolled Teria violently each time they did a run past.

-Anyway, finally motored under "the * low bridge".. into calm waters again, hauled out without incident and got home safely.
+Anyway, finally motored under the port bridge.. into calm Ross river waters again, hauled out without incident and got home safely.

 No comments: